Skip to content

 Section titled “Cultured Corneal Epithelial Sheets and Regenerative Medicine”

 It has been reported that sulfonamide eye drops can also cause systemic SJS/TEN.
 A systemic reaction covering 99% of the body surface area occurred 6 days after starting brinzolamide eye drops 1).
-It has been shown that absorption through the conjunctiva and nasal mucosa can trigger a systemic immune response in genetically susceptible individuals 1).
+It has been shown that the absorption route via the conjunctiva and nasal mucosa can trigger a systemic immune response in genetically susceptible individuals 1).
 This finding indicates that even eye drops used in ophthalmology can trigger severe systemic drug eruptions, and careful judgment is required when prescribing to patients with a history of drug allergy.

 Systemic complications associated with SJS/TEN